-Prerequisite: Child Development (Infancy or Pre-School) and Child Development Teacher Recommendation This course will provide a variety of experiences working directly with young children at childcare centers, kindergarten classrooms and preschool laboratory.
-Students will be responsible for researching, planning, and carrying out appropriate activities for children in our student operated preschool program and community sites.
-This will gain skills required to work with children in a group setting.
-This class is strongly recommended for students considering a career in preschool, kindergarten, or early elementary teacher, a child care center owner, director, or teacher, a home day care provider, social worker, child psychologist, or recreation director.
+Prerequisite: Child Development (Infancy or Pre-School) and Child Development Teacher Recommendation This course will provide a variety of experiences working directly with young children at childcare centers, elementary classrooms in and around the Brighton or Howell community.
+Students will be responsible for researching, planning, and carrying out appropriate activities for children in a variety of classroom settings.
+Students will understand and apply communication and collaboration skills, classroom management techniques and strategies, and employ fundamental knowledge of educational philosophies to enhance learner achievement.
+This class is recommended for students considering a career in Early Childhood Education, Elementary Education, child care director, and other careers that work with children directly.